2021 Level 5 Newsletter - Term 1

 This term we look at light and conduct a number of experiments to explore how light is absorbed, reflected and refracted.
 The students are involved in the scientific process by predicting the outcomes of experiments and then conducting and recording results.
 They will then be asked to interpret their results and draw appropriate conclusions.

-With access to school laptops and our BYOD program, our students will be immersed in the Google Suite programs.
-Students will learn how to plan, collaborate, publish and present their ideas using the various new and exciting programs that Google has to offer.
-Be sure to look on Google Classroom to see what kind of work your child is doing.
-Students will incorporate ICT into many aspects of their learning: Inquiry, Maths, Science and Literacy will facilitate contemporary learning and development.
+With access to school laptops and our BYOD program, students will incorporate ICT into many aspects of their learning: Inquiry, Maths, Science and Literacy will facilitate contemporary learning and development.

 Our school is totally committed to ensuring the health, safety and wellbeing of every member of our school community.
 Langwarrin Park Primary has partnered with Elisabeth Murdoch College, Langwarrin Primary and Woodlands Primary to create the Langwarrin Positive Education Network.
 Together, we strive to improve wellbeing at a school and community level.

 Positive Education brings together best-practice teaching with the science of Positive Psychology, to help all students reach their academic and personal potential.
 THRIVE also incorporates the KidsMatter wellbeing framework to help plan, evaluate and continually improve our practices and procedures.